-- Learn about long-term care insurance - Learn about the costs for a funeral and about prepaying for those costs - Learn what happens to their money when they die - Understand elder financial abuse and exploitation - Know how to prevent Identity theft/scams
+- Learn about long-term care insurance - Learn about the costs for a funeral and about prepaying for those costs - Learn what happens to their money when they die - Understand elder financial abuse and exploitation - Know how to prevent identity theft/scams

-- ► Financial Services Inventory
+- ➤ Financial Services Inventory

-- ► Spending Plan Worksheet
+- ➤ Spending Plan

-- ► Income and Expenses Planning Worksheet
+- ➤ Income and Expenses Planning Worksheet

-- ► Funeral Costs and Pricing Checklist
+- ➤ Funeral Costs and Pricing Checklist

-- > Prepaying for your Funeral
+- Prepaying for Your Funeral

-- ► Planning for Housing Costs as You Age
+- ➤ Planning for Housing Costs as You Age

-- ► Long-term Care Insurance
+- ➤ Long-term Care Insurance

-- Factsheet: What happens to your money and accounts when you pass away?
+- ➤ Factsheet: What Happens to My Financial Accounts When I Die?

+- ➤ Preventing Elder Financial Exploitation in Wisconsin

+- ➤ Financial Fraud and Scams

+- ➤ Have You Heard About Identity Theft?